 With a need to grow, and the opportunity to acquire two premier European brands, Vespa New Orleans started to make the transition into The Transportation Revolution.
 In May of 2007 Triumph Motorcycles joined the lineup, and in August of 2008 Ducati rounded out the motorcycle brand mix.
 In addition to the motorcycle brands TTRNO also added the infrastructure needed to become one of the nation’s leaded European motorcycle dealership.
 Over the last few years we have expanded our showroom, invested in the best products and technology, and developed a staff of the best in the industry.

-2012 marks our tenth year in business, and our exciting expansion into our new track side location at NOLA Motorsports Park.
-NOLA is North America's newest motorsports playground.
-We will provide track-side service as well as a club house for our customers during track events, including the New Orleans AMA Pro Superbike Championship.
+2012 marked our tenth year in business, and our exciting expansion into our track side location at NOLA Motorsports Park.
+We provide track-side service as well as a club house for our customers during track events, including the AHRMA Vintage GP and New Orleans AMA Pro Superbike Championship.

 Now in our 13th year in business, we are constantly evolving, and improving, to create the best customer experience in the industry.